The Secret to Good Parenting

 Even though they don’t want to talk or they turn their back to you, your children should know that you’re there to support them the moment that they fall.

-Showing them that we know that something isn’t going well, trying to talk to them without making them mad or scolding them will be a slow hard process.
+It’s a slow and hard process to show them that you know something isn’t right and try to talk to them without making them mad or scolding them.
 But they’ll thank you.

 Don’t ignore or belittle their problems.
 Not believing everything should be every parent’s secret.